 The new 40+ ball is thicker, and harder also.
 It has less spin and will bounce higher, and shorter compared to the old ball, like this.

-Why this changes the trend of table tennis?
+Why did this changed the trend of table tennis?

 You need to adapt to the new ball.